 A comprehensive life cycle assessment allows us to compare the embodied energy in each item, as well as energy required in its transportation, energy required to clean it between uses, and energy required to dispose of it after use.

-Good: Plastic crates – lowest carbon footprint, assuming 10x annual uses per person
+- Good: Plastic crates – lowest carbon footprint, assuming 10x annual uses per crate

 Building on these ideas, let’s return again to the use of coffee cups.